Published at: 2025-10-31

 picture coming soon:

-Engineers may need to modify check-in records during service.
+Use Case: Engineers may need to modify clock-in records post-service.

 picture coming soon: